sara-nl/spider4advisors/README.md

 If you already understood the basics of Spider usage and you have a good example in mind to fit in this platform, please try it out!
 You can port an application from your own system to Spider or vice-versa or even think of ways to integrate with other existing platforms at SURFsara or public clouds.

 Need help?
 Ask for help to the Spider advisors in the room ;)

+# 4. Feedback

+We hope that you enjoyed your first journey with Spider!
+You probably have already gathered some feedback for the platform and we would like to hear this :)

+Please fill in the survey [here](https://natalieda.wufoo.com/forms/s1h649s50nu702b/) by Friday 24th August, end of the day.
+It will take you less than 5 minutes but help us a lot!

+Next, we invite you for coffee on Monday at [TODO] to discuss any other comments from your ecperience with the platform.